Welcome to today's edition of the Rush 24-7 podcast.

 Absolutely, Kim.

-And uh and that's that's true.
+And that's true.

-Thank thanks for your call.
+Thanks for your call.

-You know, uh Kim is Kim is right here.
+You know, Kim is right here.

-It's the arrogance of government this.
+It's the arrogance of government, this.

-It's to assume we've seen now, you imagine if he did the the plan some of us have always assumed was uh what was gonna happen is that when this collapsed he would move to single payer health care, universal single payer health care, government full blown government health care, which he's always wanted anyway.
+You imagine if he did, the plan some of us have always assumed was what was going to happen is that when this collapsed, he would move to single-payer health care, universal single-payer health care, full-blown government health care, which he's always wanted anyway.

-Mark Stein uh infrarush.
+Mark Stein Infra Rush.

 My pleasure.